rcgoodfellow/blog/content/post/2018-03-20-Linux-Kernel-4.0-Tracing-Muffins.markdown

 ```

-Now we can see where the implemntatin of the `ops` structure referenced in the `sock_sendmsg_nosec` comes from in the case of IPv4.
-We used UDP in our sending userpsace application, so let's take a look at the [`inet_dgram_ops`](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git/tree/net/ipv4/af_inet.c?h=v4.15.11#n960) structure.
+Now we can see where the implementation of the `ops` structure referenced in the `sock_sendmsg_nosec` comes from in the case of IPv4.
+We used UDP in our sending userspace application, so let's take a look at the [`inet_dgram_ops`](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git/tree/net/ipv4/af_inet.c?h=v4.15.11#n960) structure.
 ```c
 const struct proto_ops inet_dgram_ops = {
 	.family		   = PF_INET,